maryannb/least-data-banking-protocol/README.md

 # mbelarmino-ldbp
-M. Belarmino Least-Data Banking Protocol (LDBP)
+# Least-Data Banking Protocol (LDBP)

-**1. Executive Summary**
+## Executive Summary

-The Least Data Banking Protocol (LDBP) is a privacy-first API framework designed to replace legacy "screen-scraping" and over-permissioned data sharing.
+The ***Least Data Banking Protocol (LDBP)*** is a privacy-first API framework designed to replace legacy "screen-scraping" and over-permissioned data sharing.
 In the current fintech landscape, apps like Stripe or Venmo often gain access to a user’s entire financial history just to verify a single transaction.

 LDBP shifts the paradigm from Data Extraction (sharing raw balances and history) to Insight Verification (sharing only the minimum data required for a specific outcome).

-**2. Core Architecture**
+## Core Architecture

 Unlike traditional banking APIs that return scalar values (e.g., "$1,200.50"), LDBP utilizes a Boolean Handshake.
 The finance app asks a question ("Is there enough for this $50 purchase?"), and the bank provides a cryptographically signed "Yes/No" response.